 of purpose among employees-but there are

-a lof of misconceptions about the programs
+a lot of misconceptions about them

 out there, too.